How Does an Air Compressor Work?

 While each type of air compressor has a slightly different working principle, positive displacement air compressors operate by taking in ambient air, applying pressure in a compression chamber and then cooling the air before storage or use.
 Below, we will explain the core process.

-Step 1: Air Intake and Filtering | Ambient air is drawn into the compressor through an inlet valve.
-An intake filter is needed to remove contaminants, such as dirt, dust and moisture that may be present in the ambient air, preventing damage to compressor components. |
+An intake filter is needed to remove contaminants, such as dirt, dust and moisture that may be present in the ambient air, preventing damage to compressor components.

-Step 2: The Compression Process | Once air is drawn into the compressor, internal components, such as a piston or rotating screw, reduce the volume of the air by forcing the air into a smaller space, known as the compression chamber.
 The internal components of the compression chamber begin to reduce the volume of the air.
 As the air is compacted during this process, the pressure of the air increases.
-Different types of positive displacement air compressors, including reciprocating and rotary screw compressors, compress the air in different ways. |
+Common types of positive displacement air compressors, including reciprocating and rotary screw compressors, compress the air in different ways.

-Step 3: Cooling, Storage and Discharge | Once the maximum pressure is reached inside the compression chamber or chambers, the compressed air is discharged.
-Because the compression process generates air that is hot and moist, it will pass through a cooler before it enters the receiving tank.
 The compressed air is kept under pressure and stored in the receiving tank until it is needed.
-When there is demand, the air will be discharged from the storage tank regulated to a lower pressure, and travel through the air compression distribution system of pipes until it reaches the point of use where it powers pneumatic tools or equipment. |
+When there is demand, the air will be discharged from the storage tank regulated to a lower pressure, and travel through the air compression distribution system of pipes until it reaches the point of use where it powers pneumatic tools or equipment.

 Key Components of an Air Compression System